 We discovered a few fun things to do in Agra that not many tourists traveling through take advantage of!
 Here's a list of our favorites:

-4. Enjoy lunch and support an amazing project at Sheroes Hangout
+4. Have lunch at Sheroes Hangout

 If you do one thing other than the Taj while in Agra, make it lunch at Sheroes Hangout.
 Other than the Taj Mahal, this was the highlight of our time in Agra.